 The Korean Perspective

-It is important to remember that Koreans would see the situation differently because they are from the other perspective.
+It is important to remember that Koreans would see the situation differently because they are looking at the exchange rate from the opposite point of view.